-- Horse Inspection: Athlete may carry a whip if he wishes. - Dressage Test: Carrying a whip of any kind during the Dressage test is not allowed and will incur a 2-point penalty. - Cross Country and Jumping: If a whip is carried in the Cross Country and/or Jumping Test, it must not be weighted at the end or exceed 75 cm (30 inches).
+- Horse Inspection: Athlete may carry a whip if he wishes. - Dressage Test: Carrying a whip of any kind around the arena or during the Dressage test is not allowed and will incur a 2-point penalty. - Cross Country and Jumping: If a whip is carried in the Cross Country and/or Jumping Test, it must not be weighted at the end or exceed 75 cm (30 inches).